Hello!

 (Perhaps that’s a little overly effusive.
 I don’t know if that’s how one is supposed to start these things, but I really am very glad you made it here.)

 On this website I will be building the archive of my writings, stretching back to 1997.
-I’ll add new new columns from the past every week, but I’ll also be writing regular long posts – at least one a month, available nowhere else – and irregular and more frequent short posts.
-There’ll be travel blogs and pictures and occasional audio clips and news of upcoming events and publications, and on the newsletter I’ll share resources and things I’m reading and watching.
-And I hope there’ll be you too – my reason for creating this website is to build a closer connection between us, to have more of a conversation than is possible in the clamour of social media.
+I’ll add new new columns from the past, but I’ll also be writing occasional posts, long and short.
+And of course, every day I’ll be writing my Daily Delight – see the Daily Delights tab above.
+They say that the more you look for delight, the more you see it, and I’m hoping to share that with you, because my real reason for creating this website is to build a closer connection between us, to have more of a conversation than is possible in the clamour of social media.
 I want to share with you, and I hope you’ll share with me.

 To stay up to date, subscribe to the newsletter in the box on the right of this page.
 To read the most recent post, simply scroll down.
 To read earlier posts, scroll a little further.